Social threefolding: Economic support for culture

 A central idea in social threefolding is that the economic sphere should donate funds to support cultural and educational institutions that are independent of the State.
 As businesses become profitable through the exercise of creativity and inspiration, and a society's culture is a key source of its creativity and inspiration, returning a portion of the profits made by business to independent cultural initiatives can act as a kind of seed money to stimulate further creative growth.

 In this view, taxes sometimes serve as an unhealthy form of forced donation which artificially redirect businesses' profits.
 Since taxes are controlled by the state, cultural initiatives supported by taxes readily fall under government control, rather than retaining their independence.
 Steiner believed in educational freedom and choice, and one of his ideals was that the economic sector might eventually create scholarship funds that would permit all families to choose freely from (and set up) a wide variety of independent, non-government schools for their children.

 Education's relation to the state and the economy

 For Steiner, separation of the cultural sphere from the political and economic spheres meant education should be available to all children regardless of the ability of families to pay for it and, from kindergarten through high school, should be provided for by private and|or state scholarships that a family could direct to the school of its choice.
 Steiner was a supporter of educational freedom, but was flexible, and understood that a few legal restrictions on schools (such as health and safety laws), provided they were kept to an absolute minimum, would be necessary and justified.

-Civil society

-Institutions of civil society—non-profits that for the most part are independent of both the State and the economic life—are globally on the rise.
-See also this.
-And this.
-There has been a debate among students of Steiner's sociology whether this means the cultural realm as Steiner understood it is developing greater independence from governmental and economic institutions.
-Nicanor Perlas has argued in the affirmative.
-Gary Lamb has argued otherwise.